California Psalms

 I can’t rightfully seem like a worm, or rightfully flee,

-taking my own cue, wanting only not to be what mars the movement
+by my own cue, wishing only not to be what mars the movement

 of the great Mass to greatness transported on a cloud highway.